-- 1. Regional Transportation Plan All projects implemented with federal funds must be included in or consistent with the approved AMATS Regional Transportation Plan. - 2.
-Submitting Projects for Funding A sponsor that submits a project for funding must be a member of AMATS.
-Generally, every two years the Policy Committee initiates a new round of project funding (see page 22 for a detailed project selection schedule).
-It is highly recommended that project sponsors submit requests for funding during this two-year cycle of project funding. - If a project sponsor feels that their project can not wait for the normal two-year cycle of funding, the project must be first presented to the TAC TIP Subcommittee for consideration and then to the TAC and Policy Committee for final consideration. - 3.
-Application Legislation Local commitment, in the form of specific legislation, is required of sponsors and co-sponsor(s) seeking STBG or TASA funding.
+- 5. Application Legislation Local commitment, in the form of specific legislation, is required of sponsors and co-sponsor(s) seeking STBG or TASA funding.
 This ensures that Councils and Boards recognize that the project is being submitted for federal funding and that a local funding match is required.
 Legislation must include the following: project name, description and cost, an acknowledgement that the sponsor and co-sponsor(s) have read and understand AMATS Funding Policy Guidelines, and that the sponsor and co-sponsor(s) are aware a local match is required.
 Sample legislation will be included with project applications when they are given to project sponsors.
-Failure to submit legislation by the established due date may result in cancellation of project application. - 4.
-Ineligible Items Preliminary engineering and plan development costs, including the development of right-of-way and construction plans are the responsibility of the project sponsor and are not eligible for AMATS funds (except for TASA projects). - 5.
+Failure to submit legislation by the established due date may result in cancellation of project application. - 6.
+Ineligible Items Preliminary engineering and plan development costs, including the development of right-of-way and construction plans are the responsibility of the project sponsor and are not eligible for AMATS funds (except for TASA projects). - 7.
 Logical Termini and Independent Utility Projects submitted for federal funds must have logical termini and independent utility.
 This means a project must have rational end points and stand alone when completed.
-For example, a project may be one phase in a multi-phase project, but each phase must have immediate benefit and use to the public in case additional phases are never funded. - 6.
+For example, a project may be one phase in a multi-phase project, but each phase must have immediate benefit and use to the public in case additional phases are never funded. - 8.
 Contiguous Projects Project sponsors that have contiguous projects, such as a phase one and two, may combine their projects after the original approval for funding by AMATS.
 Combining of projects is subject to the availability of funds and approval by AMATS.
-AMATS funding for the combined project is not to exceed the sum of the individual project caps that were originally approved for funding.

-- 7. Project Programming Package Project sponsors must submit a Programming Package to ODOT within 45 days of notification of Policy Committee's action to approve funding for the project.
-Failure to do so may result in cancellation of project. - 8.
-Planning Studies Applications that are submitted for planning studies will be evaluated on a case-by-case scenario. - 9.
+AMATS funding for the combined project is not to exceed the sum of the individual project caps that were originally approved for funding. - 9.
+Project Programming Package Project sponsors must submit a Programming Package to ODOT within 45 days of notification of Policy Committee's action to approve funding for the project.
+Failure to do so may result in cancellation of project. - 10.
+Planning Studies Applications that are submitted for planning studies will be evaluated on a case-by-case scenario. - 11.
 Americans with Disabilities Act (ADA) Transition Plan Applicants must certify that they have developed and maintain an ADA transition plan.
 Title II of the ADA specifically applies to public entities (state and local governments), and the programs, services, and activities they deliver.
 Title II Article 8, requires public entities to take several steps designed to achieve compliance with the ADA.
 ADA transition plans provide a method for a public entity to schedule and implement ADA required improvements to existing streets and sidewalks.
 The transition plan requires an inventory of the current curb ramps and sidewalks, the identification of barriers, and a system for the removal of these barriers.
 Transition plans must also include a public involvement component.
 Applicants will certify the existence of their ADA transition plan in their project application.